 Understanding tyre pressure is crucial for vehicle safety, as it directly impacts steering, handling, and grip on the road.
 It also plays a significant role in braking efficiency and overall tyre health.

 Proper tyre pressure is crucial for the steering, handling, and grip of our vehicles.
-It ensures that we have precise control when turning corners or making sudden maneuvers.
+It ensures that we have precise control when turning corners or making sudden manoeuvres.
 The exactness with which a car responds to our inputs can mean the difference between a smooth ride and an accident.

 With the right amount of air in your tyres, each twist and turn on the road feels tight and secure, allowing us to drive with confidence.